gaurav1der/ai-ml-project-work/submission/module-11/README.md

 ### 7.1 Model Comparison Summary

 This section summarizes the performance of the three regression models used in the analysis: **Linear Regression**, **Random Forest Regressor**, and **HistGradientBoostingRegressor**.
 The models were evaluated based on two key metrics:
-- **RMSE (Root Mean Squared Error)**: Measures the average prediction error in the same units as the target variable.
+- **RMSE (Root Mean Squared Error):** Measures the average prediction error in the same units as the target variable.
 Lower values indicate better performance.
-- **R² (R-squared)**: Indicates how well the model explains the variance in the target variable.
+- **R² (R-squared):** Indicates how well the model explains the variance in the target variable.
 Values closer to 1 suggest a better fit.

 **Results:**
+*Note: The following values are examples.
+Actual results may vary depending on the data sample and random state.*

 | Model                        | RMSE   | R²    | Key Observations                                                                 |
 |------------------------------|--------|-------|----------------------------------------------------------------------------------|